Logo Transparent

 compromised by an internal attacker.

-devices, KEYSIGMA will provide you with guidance to support your patching
+KEYSIGMA will provide you with guidance to support your patching

 Test 3.
-Mobile Device Assesments
+Mobile Device Security Assessment

-This will be performed by the KEYSIGMA consultants analysing screenshots collected from the mobile devices in your sample set.
+KEYSIGMA will also assess the security of your mobile devices, by analysing screenshots collected from the mobile devices in your sample set.
+These checks will confirm that all devices are:

 Phase 2

-Test 1.
+Test 4.
 Cloud Service Multifactor Authentication Assessment

-However, as the breach of an account configured with multifactor authentication requires both knowledge of the account’s password and control of the authenticating device, MFA makes it exponentially harder for a would be attacker to compromise your cloud services.
+The MFA checks are in the Cyber Essentials Plus standard for good reason, as passwords are often compromised.
+However, as the breach of an account configured with multifactor authentication requires both knowledge of the account’s password and control of the authenticating device, MFA makes it exponentially harder for attackers to compromise your cloud services.

 To confirm the use of multi-factor authentication the Key Sigma assessor will observe users accessing cloud services using their organisation issued accounts on an untrusted device.